Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Main

-\looseness=-1 To address the need for intraoperative 2D/3D registration, we introduce \name, an automatic framework for \textit{patient-specific} {X}-ray to volume registration. \name enables reliable and accurate 2D/3D registration for any patient, procedure, or pathology with a two-stage protocol~(\cref{fig:overview}).
-Preoperatively, a patient-specific neural network is trained to regress the pose of the C-arm from synthetic 2D X-ray images.
-These images are rendered at random from the patient's own routinely acquired preoperative 3D volume using a computational model of X-ray image formation.
-Intraoperatively, this neural network initiates a multiscale iterative optimizer that refines the proposed pose via differentiable X-ray rendering in seconds, enabling submillimeter levels of registration accuracy.
-Unlike previous methods that rely on manually labeled data from multiple patients, \name is self-supervised, leveraging patient-specific simulation to automatically generate an unlimited set of synthetic X-rays with ground truth C-arm poses on the fly.
+We introduce \name, a self-supervised framework for patient-specific 2D/3D rigid registration that generalizes to any patient, procedure, or pathology~(\cref{fig:overview}).
+Preoperatively, a network is trained to regress the poses of synthetic 2D X-rays rendered from randomly simulated virtual C-arms from the patient's own preoperative scan.
+Intraoperatively, this network provides an accurate initial C-arm pose that can be rapidly refined by a gradient-based optimizer via differentiable X-ray rendering.
+Unlike previous (semi-)supervised methods, \name leverages patient-specific simulation to generate unlimited synthetic X-rays with ground truth C-arm poses.
+To enable rapid deployment across diverse clinical scenarios, we pretrain a foundation model with synthetic X-rays generated from over 2,000 volumes with whole-body and \ang{360} C-arm pose coverage.
+Finetuning this model on a new patient reduces training time from hours~\cite{gopalakrishnan2024intraoperative} to only \qty{5}{\minute}.

-\name is a complete overhaul of our preliminary workshop and conference papers on differentiable X-ray rendering and 2D/3D registration~\cite{gopalakrishnan2022fast, gopalakrishnan2023intraoperative}.
-For life-threatening emergencies that cannot afford to train a pose regression network from scratch, we now introduce an amortized patient-agnostic pretraining strategy that reduces the time required to train a patient-specific model from hours in our previous work~\cite{gopalakrishnan2023intraoperative} to only five minutes.
-We further include a simple interface that enables practitioners to easily train their own patient-specific models and multiple new experiments to make this the largest evaluation of a 2D/3D registration method to date.

-\looseness=-1 We show that our fast, personalized machine learning approach has several benefits.
-First, \name outperforms previous supervised deep learning and unsupervised iterative optimization approaches by an order of magnitude, achieving submillimeter registration accuracy across multiple interventional specialties.
-Second, using rapid patient-specific finetuning, \name mitigates the out-of-distribution failures of previous approaches, which occur when a new patient is not well represented by the training set.
-These advantages enable \name to maximize its performance for the specific patient undergoing an intervention.
-We demonstrate the precision, speed, and breadth of clinical utility of \name by analyzing two public benchmark datasets with calibrated C-arm poses and one private clinical dataset with highly heterogeneous imaging data.
-In total, these datasets comprise 66 unique patients across three hospitals with multiple anatomical registration structures.
-Finally, \name is open-source software, freely released with the goal of eliminating the 2D/3D registration bottleneck in the advancement of intraoperative image guidance.